Tzyy0528/AL-Sampling/README.md

   Example VASP input files for structural relaxation and static energy calculations.

 - `Example-LAMMPS/`
-  Example LAMMPS input files and scripts used for random structure generation, RSS sampling, and molecular dynamics sampling.
+  Example LAMMPS input files and scripts used for RSS sampling, and molecular dynamics sampling.

 - `README.md`
   Documentation and workflow description.